metablaster/WindowsFirewallRuleset/README.md

    - Any firewall rule in the registry that is not part of this repository is reported for review
    - Because, malware, hackers and even trusted software might attempt to bypass firewall at any time

-4. Full functionality for the following editions of Windows 10.0
+4. Full functionality for the following not yet tested editions of Windows 10.0
    - Windows 10 Pro for Workstations
    - Windows 10 IoT Core Blast
    - Windows 10 IoT Enterprise